AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp/README.md

 ## Usage

-1. Start by building the wrapper:
+1. Start by installing dependencies and building the wrapper.

+    Open a bash terminal in the `./microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp` directory:

     ```console
-        cd ExpressTestApp
-        npm run build
+    npm install && run build
     ```

+    This creates the `./dist` directory for the wrapper, which is called by the web app.

 2. Then, initialize the wrapper by providing a settings file in JSON (see: [appSettings.json](./TestApp/appSettings.json)).
 The file looks like the following: